 We asked Dr. Michael Grandner, Sleep Expert and Professor of Neuroscience and Physiological Sciences, about long-term sleep medication use.
 He says: "Medications provide temporary relief from insomnia symptoms, but often prevent patients from addressing the behavioral and psychological factors that actually cause chronic insomnia."
 This creates a cycle where underlying problems persist while medication dependence increases.

-A comprehensive 2024 study of 175 psychiatric patients revealed troubling limitations:
+A comprehensive 2024 study of 175 psychiatric patients revealed some pretty troubling limitations:

 Trazodone: